rynbn/degen-token/README.md

 DegenToken is a Solidity smart contract that implements a basic ERC20 token with additional functionalities for buying items using the token.
 It allows users to mint tokens, buy items, burn tokens, and manage items through ownership.

 ## Usage:
-To use the DegenToken contract, follow these steps:

 To deploy and interact with this contract, you can use Remix Ethereum IDE, a powerful online tool for writing, compiling, and deploying Ethereum smart contracts.
 Follow these steps:

 1. **Open Remix Ethereum IDE**: Navigate to the Remix website ([remix.ethereum.org](https://remix.ethereum.org/)).